 People wonder why I’m so happy all of the time.
 There’s lots of reasons actually…like the fact that I have an amazing husband, daughter, family, friends, and a church family that I love.
 But honestly, over the past 10 years, my reasons have been deeper, much deeper then those amazing people, things and places in my life.

 When you find out that you have a serious medical condition, your life will forever be changed.
-Sometimes things can get better sometimes they get worse and sometimes, well sometimes you just have no idea what will happen next…
+Sometimes things get better, sometimes they get worse and sometimes, well, sometimes you just have no idea what will happen next…

 It’s been a couple years since I’ve had any issues whatsoever until these past few weeks.
 I didn’t say anything to anyone, not even my family, because I wanted to wait it out.
 I decided not to wait any longer because it bothered me enough that I was in tears at my desk at the office one day.
 Of course I knew what the doctor was going to say…that he would put me on a heart monitor see how things are going.
 That’s what was going to happen and quite frankly what should happen.
 But what happens from here, I don’t know.

 It brings me back to the very reason that I wanted to share this with you today.
 Although I have so many reasons to be happy with my life, to be happy in my life, and to be happy each and every day, the most important reason but I’m happy is because I’m alive.
 I was given an opportunity to be who I am, to live through a very difficult time and to actually make it out better than I was when I first started.
 I don’t know about you but I’ve come to realize that life isn’t just about the things, the places, or even the people alone.
 It’s about the very reason that God put us here in the first place.
 Sometimes those reasons have to do with people sometimes they have to do with a lot of people.
 But know one thing folks, you’re here to serve a purpose greater than yourself, greater than the individuals around you, and far beyond anything you could have ever imagined.